thierrymoudiki/thierrymoudiki.github.io/_posts/2020-07-10-target-encoder-Pt3.md

 According to this figure, the fact that the table is reserved for smokers or not, doesn't highly affect the __median tip__.
 The same remark holds for the __waiter's sex__ and the __time of the day__ when the meals are served (dinner or lunch), which both don't seem to have a substantial effect on  median amounts of tips.

 Conversely, __Sunday seems to be the best day for you to work__ if you want to maximize your tip.
 The __number of people dining at a table, and total bills amounts are other influential explanatory variables for the tip__: the higher, the better.
-But unless you can choose the table you'll serve (you're the boss, or his friend!), or are great at embellishing and advertising the menu, your influence on these variables -- **size** and **total_bill** -- will be limited.
+But unless you can choose the table you'll be assigned to (you're the boss, or his friend!), or are great at embellishing and advertising the menu, your influence on these variables -- **size** and **total_bill** -- will be limited.

 In section 2 of this post, we'll study these effects more systematically by using a statistical learning procedure; a procedure designed for accurately classifying tips within the four classes we've just defined (low, medium, high, very high), given our explanatory variables.
 More precisely, we'll study the effects of the [numerical target encoder]({% post_url 2020-06-05-target-encoder-correlation-2 %}) on a Random Forest's accuracy.